Laskyyy/Create-Astral/README.md

 ┣ 📂mods // Mods
 ┣ 📂resourcepacks // Textures, includes some mods
 ┗ 📜README.md // This file!
 Feel free to contribute
-and fix any erorrs that you see.
+and fix any errors that you see.
 ```